helidon-io/helidon/docs/mp/grpc/client.md

 2. The `@Grpc.GrpcProxy` annotation is used by the CDI container to match the injection point to the gRPC MP API provider.
 <!--@mdc :: -->

-into the `stringServiceClient` field, and then provide the necessary logic for the proxy methods to convert a method call into a gRPC call.
+When the CDI container instantiates `MyAppBean`, it will inject a dynamic proxy into the `stringServiceClient` field, and then provide the necessary logic for the proxy methods to convert a method call into a gRPC call.